 Resetting a Project's Display Settings

-If you don’t want to lose settings that you have changed from the defaults then you can save your preferences before resetting the user interface, and then restore them later.
+If you don’t want to lose settings that you have changed from the defaults, and you are still able to open your project, then you can save your settings before resetting the user interface and restore them later.
 This step is optional.

 - With the project open, go to